By Amanda Glisson on | No Comments

 In 5 years, I would like to see myself with a strong photography business, specializing in maternity and newborns.
 I would love to offer workshops or tools to other photographers that might help them with their businesses.
 I feel like I have been blessed by so many along the way, that I would love to be able to bless someone else.

 About the Artist: Kimber Ouellette is a photographer based out of Oregon.
 She specializes in newborn photography and is watching her dream of starting a photography business come to life with the help of family, friends and amazing clients.
 For the past year she has been photographing families, couples, seniors, children, and babies.
 She has made it her current goal to specialize in newborns, as well as maternity.
-Visit Kimber on her website, along with her Facebook and Instagram pages.
+Visit Kimber on her Facebook and Instagram pages.